Derrick Morgan (American football): Medical cannabis advocacy

 Morgan has spoken publicly about the medicinal properties of cannabis that he believes could benefit NFL players, particularly in treating and preventing the serious brain injuries and diseases that have afflicted many players.
 Morgan has called on the NFL to conduct research on the neuroprotective benefits of cannabis, as part of the league's stated commitment to making player health and safety issues a top priority.
 Morgan has also donated money to help fund medical cannabis research.

 Morgan follows the lead of Eugene Monroe, who in March 2016 became the first active NFL player to openly advocate for the league to change its cannabis policy.
 Morgan and Monroe appeared together in a June 2016 interview with Katie Couric, the first time Morgan had spoken on the subject.

 In November 2016, the NFL Player's Association announced the formation of a committee to study issues of pain management among players, including the use of cannabis as treatment.
 Morgan was named as a founding member of the committee.

 Also in November 2016, Morgan was among the signatories of an open letter addressed to the NFL, urging a change in the league's policy towards cannabis.
 The letter was penned by Doctors for Cannabis Regulation and signed by several other NFL players.

 Morgan is a board member of Athletes for Care, a group that advocates for athletes on various issues of health and safety including the use of cannabis as medicine.
 Morgan is also co-chair of the Doctors for Cannabis Regulation NFL steering committee.

 During a 2017 game against the Houston Texans, Morgan wore a pair of cannabis-themed cleats as part of the NFL's "My Cause, My Cleats" campaign.
 The cleats promoted Realm of Caring Foundation, a non-profit organization supporting medical cannabis research.

 Post-NFL career

 Having already began a career as a real estate investor during his playing career, Morgan created the KNGDM Impact Fund, an Opportunity Zone fund to help investment in marginalized communities.
 He is also a brand ambassador for Beyond Meat.

 Personal life

-Morgan delivered his second child at home in April 2015.